YirenZzz/EventTicketing/README.md

 ### Data Filtering and Search Functionality

 The system incorporates advanced filtering and search capabilities that enable users to isolate specific segments of attendance data based on various parameters.
-And these data management tools support customized reporting and targeted analysis of specific attendee segments or ticket categories.

 ![Screenshot 2025-04-19 at 19.51.19.png](doc/img/Screenshot_2025-04-19_at_19.51.19.png)